saemee007/vertebrae-hazard-pred/README.md

 ## 📦 Data Setup

 Due to medical data privacy, we do not distribute the dataset publicly.
-To reproduce our results:

-Organize the data as follows:
+To reproduce our results, organize the data as follows:

 ```bash
 data/